 Bias Subtracting your Flats

 As you probably know, flat frames are used to correct for uneven illumination of the field of view by dividing into (as opposed to subtracting from) the light frames.
 The amount that the image should be divided into depends on how bright the flats are at a certain location.
 However, even bright, well-illuminated flat frames require bias subtraction because these subtle differences manifest in your lights after you have divided them by the flats, especially after stacking.
-There is also a sort of “calibration” of the flat frames that occurs when they are bias-subtracted that greatly helps their ability to correct your lights.
+There is also a sort of “calibration” of the flat frames that occurs when they are bias-subtracted that greatly helps their ability to correct your lights; if your camera applies an offset value (600 ADU for the D5300), then failing to subtract this value, present in the bias frames too, will cause the multiplicative operation of flat calibration to behave improperly on your light frames.
+It is like converting from Fahrenheit to Celsius: first subtract 32, then divide by 9/5.

 Just as with the light frames, you must calibrate your individual flat frames with bias frames taken at the same ISO as the flats before creating a master flat frame.
 For more on flats, check out this.